Transfer Credit Guide - How to Obtain Your College Transcripts

 CTU Fast TrackTM

 In some cases, you may receive course credit for experiential learning gained through non-collegiate school-based learning, employment or other appropriate learning experiences.
-To earn this credit, you must show a direct alignment with courses in your academic program and demonstrate the results of your skills that can be documented.
-The maximum amount of life experience credit accepted toward graduation is 16 quarter credit hours for an Associate degree, 32 quarter credit hours for a Bachelor’s degree, and 8 quarter credit hours for a Master’s degree.
+To earn this credit, you must show a direct alignment with courses in your CTU academic program and demonstrate the results of your experience that can be documented.
+The maximum amount of life experience credit accepted toward graduation is 16 credit hours per quarter for an associate degree, 32 credit hours per quarter for a bachelor’s degree, and eight credit hours per quarter for a master’s degree.

-You may have earned formal training from a non-accredited institution or company that offers professional training.
-Typically this is in the form of Continuing Education Units (CEUs), but other documented clock hours may be eligible.
+You may have earned formal training from a non-accredited institution or an employer that offers professional training.
+Some of this type of informal education may be applied toward a CTU degree.
+Typically this is in the form of Continuing Education Units (CEUs), but other documented “clock hours” may be eligible.
 You may be required to submit a learning narrative as part of the evaluation process.

-You can demonstrate knowledge competency by having taken an Advanced Placement (AP) exam, a College-level Examination Program (CLEP) exam, or a DANTES Subject Standardized Test (DSST) exam.
+You can demonstrate knowledge competency by taking an Advanced Placement (AP) exam, a College-Level Examination Program (CLEP) exam, or a DANTES Subject Standardized Test (DSST).